derbyjs/derby/index.md

 Currently, Racer defaults to applying all transactions in the order received, i.e. last-writer-wins.
 For realtime-connected clients, this will typically result in expected behavior.
 However, offline users interacting with the same data are likely to produce conflicting updates that could lead to unexpected behavior.

-Therefore, Racer suppots conflict resolution via a combination of [Software Transactional Memory (STM)](http://en.wikipedia.org/wiki/Software_transactional_memory), [Operational Transformation (OT)](http://en.wikipedia.org/wiki/Operational_transformation), and [Diff-match-patch](http://en.wikipedia.org/wiki/Diff) techniques.
+Therefore, Racer supports conflict resolution via a combination of [Software Transactional Memory (STM)](http://en.wikipedia.org/wiki/Software_transactional_memory), [Operational Transformation (OT)](http://en.wikipedia.org/wiki/Operational_transformation), and [Diff-match-patch](http://en.wikipedia.org/wiki/Diff) techniques.

 These features are not fully implemented yet, but the [Racer demos](https://github.com/codeparty/racer#readme) show preliminary examples of STM and OT.
 Letters uses STM mode to automatically detect conflicts when different users move the same letters at the same time.
 Pad uses OT for a minimal collaborative text editor.

 To perform these algorithms, Racer stores a journal of all transactions.
-When new transactions arrive, their paths and versions are compared to the transactions already commited to the journal.
+When new transactions arrive, their paths and versions are compared to the transactions already committed to the journal.
 STM accepts a transaction if it is not in conflict with any other operations on the same path.
 STM works well when changes need to be either fully accepted or rejected, such as updating a username.
 In contrast, OT is designed for situations like collaborative text editing, where changes should be merged together.
 In OT, transactions are modified to work together in any order instead of being rejected.

 ## Creating stores